francoisp/docker-roundcube-nginx/README.md

-based on marvambass ssl secure,ngnix and roundcube dockerfiles
+based on docker files and scripts by https://github.com/MarvAmBass ssl secure,ngnix and roundcube dockerfiles

 This dockerfile fetches the latest roundcube.
 It needs a postgres container to store the user data.